todthomson/intro-to-linux-dotnetcore-docker/Part2.md

 libwayland-egl1-mesa-lts-wily
 ```

-## End of step 2
+## End of Part 2

-__Good job!__ You are now in possession of a configured and maintainable GNU/Linux VM.
+__Good job!__ You are now in possession of a configured and maintainable Linux VM.

-Have some morning tea and then head over to [Step 3 - .NET Core "Hello, world!"](Part3.md).
+Have some morning tea and then head over to [3.
+"Hello, world!" .NET Core ](Part3.md).